securisec/r2wiki/README.md

 The goal of this wiki is to make a searchable collection of documents which can be used to find various use cases and help regarding using r2.
 This is a live wiki and the goal is to updated frequently.
 If you have a tip, use case or plugin you would like to suggest, either create an issue, or tweet to me at [@securisec](https://twitter.com/securisec)

 This wiki can be used either from the online version or locally.

+**Make sure to update the local version everytime before using.
+The wiki is updated frequently**

 #### Credits:
 Tons of great youtube videos, the radare2 irc channel, twitter, too many to list.